The sight and sound of a Supermarine Spitfire remains unmistakable today just as it did to pilots 75 years ago.

 She went on to say, “My display flying means I have to operate in a variety of airspace, so I needed a Mode S capability.
 I spoke to the guys at Trig and their offer of sponsorship and enthusiasm for this project has been fantastic.”

 Andy Davis CEO at Trig said “We’re very happy to support Carolyn, we recognise her hard work and commitment keeping ML407 air worthy and in the public eye.
 It’s exciting to have a TT22 transponder fitted in such an historic aircraft.
-We wish Carolyn and her team a really successful 2012 European display season”.
+We wish Carolyn and her team success in her next display season”.